MicrosoftDocs/partner-center-pr.it-it/partner-center/referrals.md

 A questo punto, guardare questo breve video, [Optimize your business profile](https://player.vimeo.com/video/252788046) (Ottimizzare il profilo di business).

 <!--
-*  [Analyze your business profile](analyze-your-marketing-profile.md) Regularly review and optimize your business profile to make sure you’re getting in front of your target customers.
+*  [Analyze your business profile](analyze-your-marketing-profile.md) Regularly review and optimize your business profile to make sure you're getting in front of your target customers.
 -->